virtualtam/sparklemuffin/docs/src/introduction.md

-# SparkleMuffin: Documentation
+# SparkleMuffin

 **SparkleMuffin** is a Web application to save, tag and share personal Web bookmarks.

+It provides a minimalist interface thait aims at being simple to use, clutter-free and accessible.

+## Documentation

-The present documentation is addressed to both users and developers, and provides information on how to use SparkleMuffin, how to run it on your own server, and how to contribute to its code.
+The present documentation is addressed to both users and developers, and provides information on how to use SparkleMuffin, how to run it on your own server, and how to contribute to the project.

 ## Contributing